halekammoun/RHCE-Training/04-variables-et-facts.md

 BIOS=bios version
 SDA_DISK_SIZE=disk size
 SDB_DISK_SIZE=disk size
 Then edit the lines in the file to provide the real information of the hosts.
-If a disk does not exist then write NONE.

 ``` bash
 - name: QUESTION CORRECTION